-The continued production process is a combination of material feeders, conveyor belts, a washing plant, crushers and screens that transports, washes, breaks and sorts the material into different products.
+The continued production process is a combination of material feeders, conveyor belts, crushers and screens that transports, breaks and sorts the material into different products.
 The production process set-up is illustrated in Figure 1.

 Figure 1: Process set-up for the production of aggregates at the declared site.